SanjayUG/Connection-frontend-and-backend/README.md

 [Click here To know about vite proxy](https://vitejs.dev/config/server-options)

 # CORS
 When a web page makes a request to a different domain, the browser sends an HTTP request to that domain.
-If the requested domain has CORS enabled, it will include specific HTTP headers in its response to indicate whether the requesting domain is allowed to access the requested resource
+If the requested domain has CORS enabled, it will include specific HTTP headers in its response to indicate whether the requesting domain is allowed to access the requested resource.

 [Click here To know about CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)